-The bill would specify that each licensee within a common consumption area shall be liable for violations that occur on their premises, and each common consumption area permit holder shall be liable for violations that occur off the licensee's premises but within the common consumption area identified by the permit.
-Additionally, no permit holder shall allow a person to remove any open container from the boundaries of the common consumption area.
+The bill would specify each licensee within a common consumption area shall be liable for violations that occur on their premises, and each common consumption area permit holder shall be liable for violations that occur off the licensee's premises but within the common consumption area identified by the permit.
+Additionally, the bill would prohibit a permit holder from allowing a person to remove any open container from the boundaries of the common consumption area.